Child Custody Cases And Paternity Actions

 Parenthood and marriage are sometimes part of the same legal issue (as in a divorce) and sometimes not (as when parents are unmarried).

 Whether a child’s parents were married upon the child’s birth, and whether paternity has been acknowledged and established, are two key factors in determining child custody.
 If the parents were unmarried, the mother has an automatic right to sole custody of the child until paternity is established, or a court decrees otherwise.

-To acknowledge paternity at birth, both parents – if unmarried during conception, and unmarried at birth - may declare, by a signed and notarized document, that they are the biological parents of the child.
+To acknowledge paternity at birth, both parents, if unmarried during conception, and unmarried at birth, may declare that they are the biological parents of the child by signed and notarized documents.
 If paternity was not acknowledged at birth, but is later established, the father must petition the court for custody and/or parenting time.

 There are a number of ways to establish paternity.
-If paternity has been both acknowledged and established, custody and parenting time will be determined by the court.
+If paternity has been both acknowledged and established, custody, parenting time and child support will be determined by the court.

 Upholding The Best Interests Of The Child